orbs-network/validator-instructions/public/orbs-public-beta.md

 The output of the key generator should be securely stored and used in the `orbs-node.json` configuration file and node deployment command as explained below.
 You will need the `NodeAddress` and `NodePrivateKey` later on __without the leading 0x__.

-### Install Nebula via NPM
+### Install Strela via NPM

-To install Nebula run
+To install Strela run

-    npm install -g @orbs-network/orbs-nebula
+    npm install -g @orbs-network/orbs-strela

-If you have previously installed Nebula and you are performing a new deploy, we recommend updating it by running `npm update -g @orbs-network/orbs-nebula`
+If you have previously installed Strela and you are performing a new deploy, we recommend updating it by running `npm update -g @orbs-network/orbs-strela`

 ### Configure the boilerplate JSON file